magnesiumdreamz/openmw-zink-dlss5-kit/README.md

 The installer accepts only the tested resize-safe feeder binary by default.
-An unknown binary stops installation before anything is written. `-AllowUnvalidatedFeeder` is an advanced escape hatch and may bring back resolution-change crashes.
+An unknown binary stops installation before anything is written. `-AllowUnvalidatedFeeder` is an advanced escape hatch and may introduce resolution-change crashes.

 ## Problems encountered while building this